Road trip Havøysund in Norway 🇳🇴

 Highlights near the road trip Havøysund

 The northern route Havøysund takes you almost to the very tip of Norway.
-As you drive along the 67-kilometer road you will encounter the diversity of the Norwegian landscape.
+As you drive along the 41 miles (67 kilometers) long road you will encounter the diversity of the Norwegian landscape.
 No moment is the same and the route is not the same as any of the other 18 National Scenic Routes.

 There are several highlights near the road trip Havøysund.
 These are listed below.